linode/docs/docs/guides/security/self-hosted-password-management-with-bitwarden-rs/index.md

    ![Bitwarden Login](bitwarden_rs_login.png "Bitwarden Login")

    If you see the login page, congratulations! bitwarden_rs is running and operational.
 The first step in using the password manager is to create an account.
-Do so by clicking on the "Create Account" button on the login page.
+Do so by clicking on the **Create Account** button on the login page.

    {{< note >}}
 Remember to navigate to the same name configured in your `Caddyfile` defined in the previous section of this guide.
 A mismatched hostname in your browser can cause TLS errors.